 |Alternate Domain Names (CNAMEs)||

 Enter the CNAME when linking a DNS CNAME to the distribution.
-This allows you to hide the default CloudFront URL.
+This hides the default CloudFront URL.

 Example: If your current DNS entry for Enterprise through CloudFront is: